crides/fissure/README.md

 The second issue is related to portability.
 As I bring my keyboard with my laptop, setting up the keyboards (plugging in the cables etc.) takes up quite some time.
 So I began to look into wireless solutions, and I put a bluetooth and a nrf24 wireless module footprint onto the PCB.
 I didn't have the wireless design ready to go yet, but this board was also meant to be an experimental version, so it doesn't matter that much if the design is not perfect.
 I also put a CR2032 coin cell holder hoping that I can use it for power when in wireless mode.

 The last things I added are a NeoPixel RGB LED for layer and debug information, and a reset button.
 On version 1 there's no physical reset button, and every time I flash the firmware I have to find some metal to short the reset and ground pins :).

+The last issue was the underside for the PCB.
+In version 1 the result was Ok but not great.
+In version 2 I tried to stack 2 PCBs together for one half.
+This way the switch pins are completely embed in the PCB, but it also meant that soldering and making sure the soldered connection works well can be difficult.
+But if we ignore the rare connection issues the underside now is completely flat.

 ![](v2-gerber.png)